Fredstrom/Applicerad-AI/README.md

 ## Installation and how to run
 <!-- Add a REQUIREMENTS.TXT-->
     How to install:
-        1.  fork the project, and install the requirements.txt in your local enviroemnt. make sure you get the data-folders containing our data, if you want to train the model on your own. if not, we provide a pre-trained model, with CUDA.
+        1.  fork the project, and install the requirements.txt in your local enviroment. make sure you get the data-folders containing our data, if you want to train the model on your own. if not, we provide a pre-trained model, with CUDA.